gamedevpreneur/website/GDP/md/cs4b/2-your-first-program.md

 In this new program, you will answer your name to Professor Oak.

-If your name is "Ash", the professor will give you a Pikachu.
+Then, if your name is "Ash", the professor will give you a Pikachu.
 If not, he’ll give you a Charmander.

 ![Professor Oak gives you a Pokemon](/img/cs4b/2-first/giving-pokemon.png)

+# How to Get Input from the Users

-[Step number="1"]Let’s start with typing in your player name and showing it on the window.[/Step]
+Let’s start by making program get your name and show it on the window.

-To get the user input for the name, we need another method.
-It’s `Console.ReadLine()`.
+We used `Console.WriteLine()` to show message on the screen.
+Likewise, we need to use `Console.ReadLine()` to get input from the users.

 And we need to use this name multiple times: to show it on the screen and to check if it is "Ash".

 So, we need to save the name in a box because we need to use it later.
-We programmers call those boxes as variables.
+We programmers call those boxes as ***variables***.

-The code will be like below:
+Let's add 2 lines of code like below:

-[Code line="7"]
+[Code line="11"]
 static void Main(string[] args)
 {
     Console.WriteLine(”Hello, World”);